3. Secure configuration of a virtual environment

 Check the recommendations in Security Kubernetes.

-3.32 Connecting to a VM or Kubernetes node via OS Login
+3.32 OS Login is used for connection to a VM or Kubernetes node

-OS Login is a convenient way to manage connections to virtual machines and Yandex Managed Service for Kubernetes cluster nodes over SSH via the YC CLI or a standard SSH client with an SSH certificate or SSH key previously added to the organization user's OS Login or service account profile in Yandex Cloud Organization.
+OS Login is a convenient way to manage connections to VMs and Yandex Managed Service for Kubernetes cluster nodes via SSH through the YC CLI or via a standard SSH client with an SSH certificate or SSH key, which you first need to add to the OS Login profile of organization user or service account in Yandex Cloud Organization.

-OS Login links the account of a virtual machine or Kubernetes node user with the account of an organization or service account user.
-To manage access to virtual machines and Kubernetes nodes, enable the OS Login access option at the organization level, then activate OS Login access on each virtual machine or Kubernetes node separately.
+OS Login links the account of a virtual machine or Kubernetes node user with that of an organization or service account user.
+To manage access to virtual machines and Kubernetes nodes, enable the OS Login access option at the organization level and then activate OS Login access on each virtual machine or Kubernetes node separately.

 Thus, you can easily manage access to virtual machines and Kubernetes nodes by assigning appropriate roles to users or service accounts.
-If you revoke the roles, the user or service account will lose access to all virtual machines and Kubernetes nodes with OS Login access enabled.
+If you revoke the roles from a user or service account, they will lose access to all virtual machines and Kubernetes nodes with OS Login access enabled.

 Guides and solutions to use: